Directing & Devising Diploma Course (ATCL)

 Gain experience and build your networking skills while working towards an ATCL Performing Arts Diploma (Foundation Degree, England & equivalent to HND qualifications in Scotland).

 You will also explore other Theatre Art Forms, including acting and writing.

-You will have at least eight full day lessons throughout the year by expert coaches, directors and practitioners.
+You will have at least 9 full day lessons throughout the year by expert coaches, directors and practitioners.

 Practical lectures and advice in the directing business are also included so you are kept up-to-date with current industry requirements and practice.

-You will also have direct contact with all your coaches and directors throughout the 12 month period (and after for additional guidance).
+You will also have direct contact with all your coaches and directors throughout a 12 month period.

 As Acting Out Drama School is connected to new writers and actors, you will also get the chance to work with some highly successful and award winning artists.

 As well as the excellent training you would expect from an accredited Trinity College London and Acting Out Drama School Centre you will also receive:

 An ATCL Performing Arts Qualification (a Foundation Degree in England, equivalent to an SQA HND unit)